stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > Only use the Python installation features of [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
 These project tools always download third-party standalone builds of Python when a user requests a Python version that is not already installed on the system.

+### Use the Most Recent Version of Python That You Can

+For new projects, choose the most recent stable version of Python 3.
+This ensures that you have the latest security fixes, as well as the fastest performance.

+Upgrade your projects as new Python versions are released.
+The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.
+If you use tools that support multiple versions of Python and automated testing, you can test your projects on new Python versions with little risk.

+> _Avoid using Python 2._ Older operating systems include Python 2, but it is not supported by the Python development team or by the developers of most popular Python libraries.

 ### Use a Project Tool

 Choose a project tool for Python.
 There are several of these tools, each of which provides the same essential features.
 For example, all of these tools can generate a directory structure that follows best practices and they can all automate Python virtual environments, so that you do not need to manually create and activate environments as you work.